BlockListed/Easy-Carykh-jumpcutter/README.md

 •ALL OS's need you to have admin access, python and pip

-•Make sure to run scripts in correct order on mac
+•Make sure to paste all commands into terminal in correct order on mac

 •The jumpcutter.py was programmed by carykh(https://github.com/carykh/jumpcutter)